dulcimer2022/real-time-chat-app/README.md

 # Real-Time Chat Application
-A responsive, feature-rich chat application built with React, Express, and Node.js.
+A responsive, feature-rich chat application built with the MERN stack (MongoDB, Express, React, Node.js) and Socket.IO.
 This single-page application demonstrates modern front-end and back-end development techniques with a focus on component-based architecture and RESTful API integration.

 Supports: